-Our ultimate foul weather recommended riding kit - MBR
+Our pick of the best winter kit to keep you riding in the gloom - MBR

 Stay clean and get grippy

 Mudguards are essential to keeping dirt and water out of your eyes when speeds pick up.
 The POWA DFender (£49) or Front Race Mudhugger (£25) guards are the most effective.
-Mud tyres transform winter riding grip levels too — our favourite is the Schwalbe Magic Mary (£49.99).
+Mud tyres transform winter riding grip levels too — one of our more versatile favourites is the Schwalbe Magic Mary (£49.99).

 Double digits